Our partners

 Arts Council of Wales / Wales Arts International

-The Arts Council of Wales is the country’s official public body for funding and developing the arts.
+The Arts Council of Wales is the official public body for funding and developing the arts in Wales.
 Every day, people across Wales are enjoying and taking part in the arts.
 We help to support and grow this activity.
 We do this by using public funds from the Welsh Government and by sharing the money we receive as a good cause from the National Lottery.
 By managing and investing these funds, the Arts Council contributes to people’s quality of life and to the cultural, social and economic wellbeing of Wales.
 More information about us and the work we do may be found on our website https://arts.wales/

 Wales Arts International is the in-house international agency of the Arts Council of Wales, the public body responsible for funding and developing the arts in Wales.
 They provide advice and support to artists and arts organisations from Wales who work internationally and are a contact point for international artists organisations and agencies working in or connecting with Wales. https://wai.org.uk/